Sadness as key figure in Roscommon handball passes away

-The late Michael Naughton has been remembered as a kind hearted man who devoted his life towards the betterment of Roscommon Handball.
+The late Michael Naughton has been remembered as a kind hearted man who devoted his life to the betterment of Roscommon handball.

-There is widespread sadness at the passing of Michael Naughton.
+There is widespread sadness at the passing of Michael Naughton, Correal, Athleague, and formerly of Greenfield Road and Abbey Street.
+Roscommon Town.

-Mr. Naughton, who worked as Roscommon Handball PRO for over 30 years has been described as “Roscommon's very own Mr. Handball.”
-He won numerous All Ireland titles and continued to play the game he loved until his late seventies.
+Mr Naughton, who was the Roscommon handball PRO for over 30 years, has been described as “Roscommon's very own Mr Handball.”
+He won numerous All-Ireland titles and continued to play the game he loved until his late seventies.

 “And he achieved all this without ever seeming to raise his voice.
 A very mild-mannered and truly gentle person, his quiet words of encouragement always seemed to bring the best out of his players.
 A devoted family man and respectful to all, Michael will be missed and very fondly remembered by all who knew him.